pythonforfacebook/django-facebook/README.md

 region so that it can be called by the asynchronous handler.

-You may find the ``facebook_perms`` tag useful, which takes the setting in FACEBOOK_EXTENDED_PERMISSIONS and prints the extended permissions out in a comma-separated list.
+You may find the ``facebook_perms`` tag useful, which takes the setting in FACEBOOK_PERMISSIONS and prints the extended permissions out in a comma-separated list.

     <fb:login-button show-faces="false" width="200" max-rows="1"